Managing user roles

 When transferring assets, be aware that dependent assets may break if their required resources are unavailable after the transfer.
 For example, if you transfer a map that relies on a private connection, the recipient won't be able to view it because they lack access to that connection.

-Unlike other user roles, Superadmin access requires special provisioning.
-The first Superadmin must be manually assigned by the CARTO team.
-Once established, this initial Superadmin can then designate additional Superadmins within the organization.
+Unlike other user roles, the first Superadmin user requires special provisioning and can only be manually invited by the CARTO team.
+This first Superadmin can then invite or promote additional Superadmins in that organization.

 Superadmins can leverage the CARTO API to manage assets programatically, along with a few additional capabilities: